 But there is another layer to this.

-just enough knowledge and no more" approach as well.
+Probably occurring more often in the immigrant than the native, there is a "just enough knowledge and no more" approach as well.
 There are those who have become entrenched in some Word, some spreadsheets, an on-board mail client, Skype and the ever present powerpoint, and that is it.
 There is not the wish to move further than this.

 "Good enough for what I want to do", they might say.